Numerical semigroups, polyhedra, and posets I: the group cone: Introduction

 \begin{enumerate}[(a)] \item There is a quasipolynomial $H_n(q)$ of degree $n - 1$ taking the value $o(n,q)$ at each positive integer $q$ relatively prime to $n$.

 \item The leading coefficient $\lambda(n)$ of $H_n(q)$ is constant and

 \end{enumerate} \end{thm}

-Like Theorem~\ref{t:nmgquasi}, the proof of Theorem~\ref{t:HWthm} uses a bijection between oversemigroups of $\<n, q\>$ and the integer points of a rational polyhedral cone $O_n$, which we refer to here as the \emph{oversemigroup cone}.
+Like Theorem~\ref{t:nmgquasi}, the proof of Theorem~\ref{t:HWthm} uses a bijection between oversemigroups of $\<n, q\>$ and certain integer points in a rational polyhedral cone $O_n$, which we refer to here as the \emph{oversemigroup cone}.
 The leading coefficient $\lambda(n)$ again has a geometric interpretation, as the volume of a particular cross section of $O_n$, from which the bounds in Theorem~\ref{t:HWthm}(b) are obtained in~\cite{oversemigroupcone}.
 We defer the formal definition of $O_n$ to Section~\ref{sec:oversemigroupfaces}.